Caroline of Brunswick: Early life

-A rare occasion was the wedding of her elder brother Charles, when she was finally allowed to dance, though only with the groom and her new brother-in-law, the Prince of Orange – she was, however, still forbidden to dine alone with her brother.
+A rare occasion was the wedding of her elder brother Charles, when she was finally allowed to dance, though only with the groom and his new brother-in-law, the Prince of Orange – she was, however, still forbidden to dine alone with her brother.

 Her secluded isolation tormented her, which was demonstrated when she was later again banned from attending a ball.
 She simulated an illness so severe that her parents left the ball to see her.
 When they arrived, she claimed to be in labour and forced them to send for a midwife.
 When the midwife arrived, she stopped her simulation and asked her mother: "Now, Madam, will you keep me another time from a ball?"

 Her mother early favoured a match between one of her children and a member of her English family, and when her nephew Prince Frederick, Duke of York and Albany visited Brunswick in June 1781, she lamented the fact that Caroline, because of her age, could not be present very often.
 Caroline was given a number of proposals from 1782 onward.
-Marriage with the Prince of Orange, Prince George of Hesse-Darmstadt, Charles, Duke of Mecklenburg-Strelitz, and the second son of the Margrave of Baden were all suggested, while her mother and father supported an English and a Prussian Prince respectively, but none came to fruition.
+Marriage with the Prince of Orange, Prince George of Hesse-Darmstadt, Charles, Duke of Mecklenburg-Strelitz, and the second son of the Margrave of Baden were all suggested, while her mother and father supported an English and a Prussian Prince, respectively, but none came to fruition.
 Caroline was later to state that her father had forbidden her to marry a man she had fallen in love with because of his low status.
 The identity of this man is not clear, but contemporaries point out an officer who was referred to at the time as the "Handsome Irishman" who lived in Brunswick, and with whom Caroline was said to have been in love.
 There was also a rumour that Caroline had given birth at the age of fifteen.

 Though she was not allowed to socialise with men, she was allowed to ride, and during riding, she visited the cottages of the peasantry.
 She had done this already as a child, during which she had met children to play with, and as an adult, one of these visits allegedly led to a pregnancy.
-There is no confirmation of this rumour, but it was well known during her life, and referred to as a reason for why she married at an older age than was usual, despite being regarded as good-looking and having been given so many proposals.
+There is no confirmation of this rumour, but it was well known during her life, and referred to as a reason why she married at an older age than was usual, despite being regarded as good-looking and having been given so many proposals.